aczietlow/sculpin-blog/source/blogs/posts/production-artifacts.md

 ---
-title: Production Artifacts
+title: Stop committing Drupal Core and let composer do its job
 date: 2016-03-17
 tags:
     - devops
     - automated workflow

 ---
-For all of Drupal 6's lifespan and most Drupal 7's a typical project would like similar to this:
+For all of Drupal 6's lifespan and most Drupal 7's a typical project repo would like similar to this:

     - includes/
     - misc/